Showing posts with label boats. Show all posts

 Bridge Closed at Ditto Landing

-We rode down Drake Avenue to RSA where we filled up with gas and saw a few geese.
+We rode down Drake Avenue to the RSA, where we filled up with gas and saw a few geese.

-My granddaughter had been texting me all day wanting to know when we were coming home.
+My granddaughter had been texting me all day, wanting to know when we were going to come home.

 I did not get into the pool because I was too tired.